LIMS Validation: Step-by-Step Guide, Requirements & Validation Plan

 Step 1: Selecting the Right LIMS System

 Choosing the right LIMS tailored to your lab’s needs is the first step.
-The right system will align with your lab's workflows, regulatory requirements, and scalability needs.
-For more details, check out our deployment page.
+The right system will align with your workflows, regulatory requirements, and scalability goals.
+For more details, check out our deployment page to understand how implementation works.

-Step 2: Putting Together a LIMS Validation Plan
+Step 2: How to Create a LIMS Validation Plan

 Step 3: Understanding System Requirements